DataTalksClub/machine-learning-zoomcamp/course-zoomcamp/cohorts/2022/01-intro/homework.md

 1. Find the median value of "Engine Cylinders" column in the dataset.
 2. Next, calculate the most frequent value of the same "Engine Cylinders".
 3. Use the `fillna` method to fill the missing values in "Engine Cylinders" with the most frequent value from the previous step.
+Please use 'inplace=Ture' to apply the filling method on the column.
 4. Now, calculate the median value of "Engine Cylinders" once again.

 Has it changed?